txt/se22/docs/essay.md

 YOur answer must cover, at the very least:
 - who is _hurt_ by the current design;
-- how we might fix that?
+- how we might _fix_ that?
   - Important: ensure that your  text justifies why  the new design addresses the  problems you document.
-- How will your fix empower traditionally disempowered social groups?
+- and how will your fix _empower traditionally disempowered social groups_?
-  - ie. don't just fix this particular problem, address   deeper issues that might cause problems in the future.
+  - ie. don't just fix this particular problem; rather, address   deeper issues that might cause problems in the future).

 <br clear=all>